sylphlab/typeql/README.md

-# ✨ TypeQL (@sylphlab/typeql) ✨
+# ✨ zenQuery (@sylphlab/typeql) ✨

 **Tired of REST/GraphQL boilerplate?
 Crave effortless, end-to-end typesafe APIs in TypeScript?**

-**TypeQL is your revolution.**
+**zenQuery is your revolution.**

-Inspired by tRPC, TypeQL leverages the full power of TypeScript inference to create **zero-config, zero-codegen, truly typesafe APIs**.
+Inspired by tRPC, zenQuery leverages the full power of TypeScript inference to create **zero-config, zero-codegen, truly typesafe APIs**.
 Define your backend logic once, and get fully typed client-side procedures instantly.

-**But TypeQL goes further.** It's built from the ground up for **realtime, incremental data synchronization** via **Delta Subscriptions**.
+**But zenQuery goes further.** It's built from the ground up for **realtime, incremental data synchronization** via **Delta Subscriptions**.

 ---

-## 🔥 Why TypeQL? 🔥
+## 🔥 Why zenQuery? 🔥

 *   **🤯 End-to-End Typesafety:** Catch errors at compile time, not runtime.
 TypeScript *is* your schema.
 *   **⚡️ Zero Codegen, Zero Boilerplate:** Define your API with plain TypeScript functions.
 No separate schema language, no build steps.